 Actor Jonathan Majors' trial begins in New York City, after numerous delays

-Jury selection begins Wednesday for Jonathan Majors' trial in New York City.
+Jury selection began Wednesday morning for Jonathan Majors' trial in New York City.
 The actor arrived in a Manhattan court to face misdemeanor charges of harassment and assaulting a former girlfriend.
 He has pleaded not guilty to all charges.

+Opening arguments are scheduled for Thursday morning.
+On Wednesday, Judge Michael Gaffney preliminarily sealed some evidence that could be damaging to the actor, describing it as "likely to be prejudicial and inflammatory."
+It will become public if it's deemed admissible for trial.

 The alleged assault took place on the night of March 25, when Grace Jabbari accused Majors of slapping her as they rode in a car to his apartment, throwing her into the car after she got out of it, and twisting her arm and grabbing her hand violently enough to injure it.
 She was treated at a hospital for minor injuries to her head and neck, including a cut to her ear.